-The Shared Webinar and Large Meeting service was launched in response to the COVID-19 crisis and will allow people to use a webinar or large meeting add-on license while they are waiting for their add-on license orders to be applied to their account.
+The Shared Webinar and Large Meeting service was initially launched in response to the COVID-19 crisis and allows people to use a webinar or large meeting add-on license while they are waiting for their add-on license orders to be applied to their account.

 - Our team will identify whether the date/time of your event is available to use the shared license.
 We will reserve that time-slot for your event if available.

-- You can choose between a Large Meeting 500 attendee event, a Webinar 1,000 attendee event or a Webinar 3,000 attendee event.
+- You can choose between a Large Meeting or a Webinar event, with up to 1,000 attendees (including hosts).

-- There is currently no charge for this service, but subject to change.
+- There is currently no charge for this service, although this is subject to change.

 - Please submit your request to use this service at least 5 working days before your event.
 The earlier the better.

 - First, read the differences between a Zoom meeting and webinar.

 - Arrange your Zoom event support team from within your department.
 Depending on the type of event, we recommend a large webinar have at least: one person to host the event, one or two people to manage Q&A and chat, and one person to manage event security.